-In October 2019, our compensation committee approved grants of performance-based restricted stock to all our named executive officers.
-The performance element applicable to the performance-based restricted stock is based upon achievement of pre-tax title margin of 9.0% in at least two of the five quarters beginning October 1, 2019.
+In November 2020, our compensation committee approved grants of performance-based estricted stock to all our named executive officers.
+The performance element applicable to the performance-based restricted stock is based upon achievement of adjusted pre-tax title margin of 9.5% in at least two of the five quarters beginning October 1, 2020.
 The restricted stock also vests proportionately each year over three years based on continued employment with us.
 More information about the long-term equity incentive awards can be found in the "Compensation Discussion and Analysis" section.